8 Ways To Grow Your Training Business During A Pandemic

 Perhaps the best place to start with a plan is to focus on two specific periods, the now (pandemic) and in X months’ time (business resurgence).
 The two messages you need to deliver to your clients could not be more different.
 The former, relies on empathy, support and authority.
 The latter relies on encouragement, reassurance and opportunity.

-What this means for a training provider, is your course offerings being promoted at the right time.
+What this means for you as a training provider, is ensuring that your course offerings are being promoted at the right time.
 If you offer a ‘wellbeing whilst working from home’ course, you may be a little late to the party for maximum impact.
 In the same way, perhaps now isn’t the best time to announce a 2020 in-person event or conference!
 Consider the challenges and circumstance of your clients and review it weekly.
 Growing your training business relies on capitalising on new opportunities.

 Despite not being a training course per se, our webinar with Sales Geek attracted more sign-ups than ever before.
 It was the information the industry needed, precisely when they needed it.
 If we had run that webinar this time last year, we’d have been lucky to attract 20% of the interest.
 Timing is everything.